 Policy data: Plan type, direct vs. agency registration

-The benefit of ML algorithms over rule-based systems is that ML can work with different types of data simultaneously.
-And more data will only contribute to its accuracy of outcomes.
+The benefit of ML algorithms over rule-based systems is that machine learning can work with different types of data simultaneously.
+And more data will only contribute to the accuracy of outcomes.

 Building an insurance fraud detection model

 Generally speaking, the ML process in fraud detection includes five big steps: